Allianz Asia Lab

 Asia Lab is Allianz’s dedicated advanced data analytics and innovation hub in Asia working to build the next business model for insurance.
 It is also a platform designed to connect innovative businesses and entrepreneurs with Allianz’s network of operating entities in Asia Pacific.

 In view of this, Asia Lab were looking to revamp this platform to engage stakeholders to utilise and share their ideas.

-The current website has most of its functions in place but is still in need of a revamp as there is potentially a lot to be offered on the website.
-Its current functions serve as a purpose for users to pitch project ideas and obtain the community’s opinions but there is not much communication and involvement from the public.
+The previous website has most of its functions in place but is still in need of a revamp as there is potentially a lot to be offered on the website.
+These functions serve as a purpose for users to pitch project ideas and obtain the community’s opinions but there is not much communication and involvement from the public.

-Moving on, we went to research on existing websites that operate similarly as what we wanted to achieve.
-Websites such as Kickstarter, Indiegogo, OneMission Fund and OpenIDEO were the basis of the foundation.
-We also gained insights from internal stakeholders on how they would want the product to be like and this led to us crafting out personas that are based on the user background, environment and end goals.
+Moving on, we went to research on existing websites that operate similarly as to what the internal stakeholders’ vision for the product is.
+Websites such as Kickstarter, Indiegogo, OneMission Fund and OpenIDEO were the basis of the foundation and through this research, we also gained insights on how we could craft the direction of this product.

-Working with the stakeholders, who happened to be the users as well, we defined user stories together.
+Working with the stakeholders, who happened to be the users as well, we defined the journey of the product.

-For example, the user journeys between the public user, partner and employee are defined differently.
-The public user is not able to view projects while the others have access to do so while partner users can create projects while the others are unable to.
+The product has 3 different users, mainly the public user, partner and employee.
+Respectively, their user journeys are defined to each of his/her own.
+For instance, the public user is not able to view projects while the others have access to do so.
+Partner users can also create projects while the others are unable to.

 Concurrently, we switched our attention to the user flow of the product.
 As the key essence is to navigate the respective user from point A to the products section, we crafted this story map to cultivate and ideate the meaning behind this product.